Paphos: Nea Paphos

-According to the biblical Acts of the Apostles, after landing at Salamis and proclaiming the Word of God in the synagogues, the prophets and teachers, Barnabas and Saul of Tarsus, traveled along the entire southern coast of the island of Cyprus until they reached Paphos.
-There, Sergius Paulus, the Roman proconsul, was converted after Saul rebuked the Sorcerer Elymas.
+According to the biblical Acts of the Apostles, after landing at Salamis and proclaiming the Word of God in the synagogues, the prophets and teachers, Barnabas and Saul of Tarsus, traveled along the entire southern coast of Cyprus until they reached Paphos.
+There, Sergius Paulus, the Roman proconsul, was converted after Saul rebuked the sorcerer Elymas.
 In Paphos, Acts first identifies Saul as Paul.

 Tacitus (Hist. ii.
 2, 3) records a visit of the youthful Titus to Paphos before he acceded to the empire, who inquired with much curiosity into its history and antiquities.
 (Cf. Suetonius Titus c.
 5.)
-Under this name the historian included the ancient as well as the more modern city: and among other traits of the worship of the temple he records that the only image of the goddess was a pyramidal stone.
+Under this name, the historian included the ancient as well as the more modern city, and among other traits of the worship of the temple he records that the only image of the goddess was a pyramidal stone.

 The sanctuary was closed during the persecution of pagans in the late Roman Empire.

 Archaeology

-Paphos Archaeological Park covers most of the ancient Greek and Roman City and is a UNESCO World Heritage site for its ancient ruins.
+The ancient city of Nea Paphos is a UNESCO World Heritage site.
+It is managed as the Paphos Archaeological Park by the Cyprus Department of Antiquities.

-The most significant remains so far discovered are four large and elaborate Roman villas: the House of Dionysos, the House of Orpheus, the House of Aion and the House of Theseus, all with preserved mosaic floors.
-In addition, excavations have uncovered an Agora, Asklepion, the Basilica of Panagia Limeniotissa, a theatre, and a necropolis known as the Tombs of the Kings.
+Remains discovered include four large and elaborate Roman villas dubbed the House of Dionysos, the House of Orpheus, the House of Aion, and the House of Theseus, all with preserved mosaic floors.
+In addition, excavations have uncovered an agora, Asklepion, the Basilica of Panagia Limeniotissa, a theatre, and a necropolis known as the Tombs of the Kings.